 No direct impact to Jenkins Creek or its on-site tributary would occur as a result of the Proposed Action.
-The Phase 3 cemetery expansion would occur entirely west of the tributary, with a buffer of undeveloped land between the expansion area and the tributary.
+The Phase 3 cemetery expansion would occur entirely west of the tributary, with a minimum 100-foot-wide buffer of undeveloped land between the expansion area and the tributary as recommended by WSDE.

 Indirect surface water impacts associated with the expanded cemetery development (associated with soil erosion and sedimentation) would be less than significant.
 The expanded cemetery would be designed in concert with the natural topography and current drainage patterns.
 VA would implement BMPs described in Section 4 to control construction-related impacts of soil erosion and sedimentation and would provide on-site stormwater management following the development of the cemetery.
+The stormwater management system would be designed in accordance with applicable regulations.
+The 100-foot-wide undisturbed buffer along the tributary to Jenkins Creek would further reduce stormwater runoff impacts.
+In addition, the cemetery design would avoid wetland areas and maintain some wooded areas, further enhancing water quality.